Nexosis/nexosis.github.io/_tutorials/detectingCheatersInCsGo.md

 ## Uploading the Data

-For the simplification of this model and sample, we've prepared a smaller sub-set of the data which scores about 5% less accurate but is good enough to follow along and understand what's happening.
+For the simplification of this model and sample so it doesn't use up the Nexosis Quotas on our Community Pricing Tier, we've prepared a smaller sub-set of the data which scores about over 5% less accurate but is good enough to follow along and understand what's happening and get some decent results.

 > When you create an account with Nexosis and chose to include the sample datasets in your account, this dataset will be pre-loaded and is named 'CSGO-Stats'.
 We've also included it in our `sampledata` github repo here at [CSGO DataSet on Git](https://github.com/Nexosis/sampledata/blob/master/csgo-small.csv){:target="_blank"}